uhub/awesome-actionscript-sorted/README.md

 * [async-gif-decoder](https://github.com/honzabrecka/async-gif-decoder) - An asynchronous GIF decoder written in ActionScript 3 that lets you play animated GIFs in flash without freezing the UI.
 * [as3potrace](https://github.com/PowerflasherBR/as3potrace) - POTrace implementation in AS3, to trace bitmap images to vector.
 * [ATF-Encoder](https://github.com/plepers/ATF-Encoder) - Pure AS3 librairies for encode/decode ATF (Adobe Texture Format) files.
+* [as3-klt](https://github.com/motemen/as3-klt) - Kanade-Lucas-Tomasi feature tracker implementation in as3

 ### Font